Economics - M.A.E.

 The Master of Arts in Economics degree provides excellent preparation for a career as an analyst in government or the private sector, and for doctoral study.

-The Economics major comprises of two concentrations:
+The Economics major comprises the following concentrations:

 - The Financial Economics concentration is primarily designed for students who wish to pursue careers in the financial services industry, including commercial banking, investment banking, insurance, real estate and financial advising.

 - Kent Campus

 AACSB, International - The Association to Advance Collegiate Schools of Business

 - Bachelor's degree from an accredited college or university

 - Minimum 3.000 undergraduate GPA on a 4.000 point scale

 - Three letters of recommendation